ibm-cloud-docs/direct-link/pricing.md

 ## Additional fees for Customization

-Several Customized, non-standard configurations are available for additional cost.
+Several customized, non-standard configurations are available for additional cost.
 Most of the fees are one-time fees for setup, denoted by "NRC" in the table.
 These options require an Exception review by the offering management (OM) and SNS teams before approval.

 | Type of service | Fee |
 |-----------------|------|